 Comedy and melodramatic uses of the trope (such as a film or game reviewer having a Critic Breakdown) are far less likely to lead to long-term problems; the character simply snaps back after a few minutes.
 A character in a slapstick comedy show may be thrown into several blue screens in one episode, as a Running Gag.

 Compare Heroic RRoD (the physical equivalent), Freak Out, and Deer in the Headlights.
+If the character is a sweetheart, this trope can be the end result of Break the Cutie.
 One common reaction is I Think You Broke Him.
 In Real Life psychology, this sort of thing is known as an acute stress reaction, or a mental breakdown, and is related to Post Traumatic Stress Disorder.
+If a character goes into the BSOD state because of issues or revelations regarding who or what they are, they're having an Identity Breakdown.
 If a character starts singing about their (or someone else's) Heroic BSOD, then it's also an example of BSoD Song.

 The trope is named in honor of the infamous Microsoft Windows error that indicates that the system has screwed itself big time (the technical term is "stop error").
 A particularly literal version could involve a character (preferably a supercomputer or other Artificial Intelligence) literally displaying a Blue Screen Of Death.